skap3214/assistant-bot/README.md

 - Terminal tool (Opens terminal at current working dir)
 - requests tool - can parse through webpages
 - Add Song tool - can add a song to a specific spotify playlist
+- Add file link to google drive folder - can add any public file link to google drive (Using IFTTT)

 Looking to add much much more.